 I have friends who have used both the raw milk option and the dairy-free option with great success and these are the options I would use if I ever was unable to nurse or find donor milk for my babies.

-Homemade Organic Baby Formula (Dairy Option)
+Homemade Organic Baby Formula Recipe (with Dairy Free Option)